nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

         properties = json.load(input_file)
 ```

-For each chunk, we add an `Action`, which tells the server what to do with each chunk.
-The `'FIRST'` tells it is the first chunk; the `'LAST'` tells it is the last chunk; the `'CHUNK'` tells it is a in-the-middle chunk
+For each chunk, we add an `Action`, which tells the server what to do with it -
+`'FIRST'` for the first chunk, `'LAST'` for the last chunk and `'CHUNK'`
+for any in-the-middle chunks

-So if you are sending only one chunk, you should put `'LAST::PROCESS'` since it is the last chunk you will send.
+So if you are sending only one chunk, you should put `'LAST::PROCESS'` since it
+is the last chunk you will send.

-If you are sending two chunks, the first one should be `'FIRST::PROCESS'` while the second should be `'LAST::PROCESS'`.
+If you are sending two chunks, the first one should be `'FIRST::PROCESS'` while
+the second should be `'LAST::PROCESS'`.

-If you have more the two chunks, the first one should be `'FIRST::PROCESS'` while the second should be `'LAST::PROCESS'`; any other chunks should be `'CHUNKS::PROCESS'`
+If you have more the two chunks, the first one should be `'FIRST::PROCESS'`
+while the second should be `'LAST::PROCESS'`; any other chunks should be
+`'CHUNKS::PROCESS'`

 ```python
     if i == 0 and total_num_payload > 1: